[Major revision–posted 6/5/18 (replaces 12/12/13 edition)]

 3. Operated by all TTU academic units in a manner that meets certain operation and program standards.

 This OP is an outline of procedures for faculty-led programs at TTU.
-An accompanying handbook that contains the details of these procedures is on the Study Abroad website at http://www.studyabroad.ttu.edu/?go=FacultyHandbook.
+There is an accompanying Handbook which contains the details of these procedures on the Study Abroad website.

 a.
-Faculty interested in establishing a new program must review the Study Abroad website and meet with the Faculty-Led Program coordinator no later than the deadline established in the Handbook for Faculty-led Study Abroad Programs (handbook).
-Responsibilities, including submission of the program proposal, are further defined in the handbook.
+Faculty interested in establishing a new program must review the Study Abroad website and meet with the Faculty-led Program Administrator no later than the deadline established in the Handbook for Faculty-Led Study Abroad Programs (Handbook).
+Faculty in the Rawls College of Business should meet with the appropriate person in the Center for Global Engagement.
+Faculty in the Whitacre College of Engineering should meet with the appropriate person in the International Engineering Program Office.
+All other faculty should meet with the Faculty-led Program Administrator in the TTU Study Abroad Office after ascertaining the internal process, if any, in their respective college(s).
+Responsibilities, including submission of the program proposal, are further defined in the Handbook

-Continuation of programs that have existed in previous years should be confirmed for the current year by the faculty member, the department chair, and the college dean.
+b.
+Continuation of programs that have existed in previous years should be confirmed for the current year by the faculty member, along with the department chair, and the College Dean.
 Proposed programs must meet Texas Higher Education Coordinating Board standards.
-Details on how to confirm the continuation of an existing program are provided in the handbook.
+Details on how to confirm the continuation of an existing program are provided in the Handbook.

-Faculty have the option of using a third-party provider to organize the logistics of the program.
+c.
+It is recommended that faculty use a third-party provider to organize the logistics of the program.
 Faculty with no experience in the host country are required to use a third-party provider.
-See the handbook for details.
+See the Handbook for details

-b.
-OIA responsibilities are defined in the handbook and include, but are not limited to, meeting with faculty to ensure compliance with all procedures required by Texas Tech University and the state of Texas.
+e.
+TTU Study Abroad and the OIA responsibilities are defined in the Handbook and include, but are not limited to, meeting with faculty to ensure compliance with all procedures required by Texas Tech University and the State of Texas.

 2. Responsibilities Prior to Departure

 a.
-Faculty responsibilities prior to departure include, but are not limited to, working with OIA to establish a budget; submitting forms; attending colloquia and workshops; preparing for emergency situations; providing a site-specific orientation; and recruiting and maintaining an appropriate student/faculty ratio as prescribed in the handbook.
+Faculty responsibilities prior to departure include, but are not limited to, working with the appropriate international office (RCOBA, WCOE, or TTU Study Abroad) to establish a budget; submitting forms; attending seminars and workshops; preparing for emergency situations; providing a site-specific orientation; and recruiting and maintaining an appropriate student/faculty ratio as prescribed in the Handbook.

 b.
-OIA responsibilities prior to departure include, but are not limited to, establishing accounts and managing funds for all faculty-led programs; facilitating the application process; providing students with information on emergency and liability forms and insurance; conducting pre-departure orientation sessions; billing students for the deposits and program fees; and notifying on-campus offices of students' intent to study abroad.
+TTU Study Abroad and the OIA responsibilities prior to departure include, but are not limited to, establishing accounts and managing funds for all faculty-led programs; facilitating the application process; providing students with information on emergency and liability forms and insurance; conducting pre-departure orientation sessions; billing students for the deposits and program fees; and notifying on-campus offices of students' intent to study abroad.

 a.
-Faculty responsibilities during the program include, but are not limited to, arriving with students or being on location in advance of their arrival, remaining on location for the duration of the program, and behaving in a manner that conforms to TTU policies (see OP 32.04) and is consistent with local law and custom.
+Faculty responsibilities during the program include, but are not limited to, arriving with students or being on location in advance of their arrival, remaining on location for the duration of the program, and behaving in a manner that conforms to TTU policies (see OP 32.04, Conduct of University Faculty) and is consistent with local law and custom.

+c.
 Faculty are responsible for establishing acceptable behavioral norms for students participating in their programs that are consistent with the TTU Code of Student Conduct and local law and custom.
-Faculty responsibilities are further defined in the handbook.
+Faculty responsibilities are further defined in the Handbook.

-b.
-OIA responsibilities include, but are not limited to, responding to emergency situations and supporting faculty with advice and resources to address non-emergency issues that may arise.
-The OIA, which maintains a 24/7 emergency phone, is the point of initial contact for any emergency that occurs during a program.
-OIA and faculty responsibilities regarding emergencies are defined in the handbook.
+d.
+TTU Study Abroad and the OIA responsibilities include, but are not limited to, responding to emergency situations and supporting faculty with advice and resources to address non-emergency issues that may arise.
+TTU Study Abroad is the point of initial contact for any emergency that occurs during a program.
+TTU Study Abroad, the OIA, and faculty responsibilities regarding emergencies are defined in the Handbook

 4. Upon Return

 a.
-Faculty are responsible for reconciling their account in the OIA according to OP 79.07 and as defined in the handbook and for meeting with OIA personnel to evaluate the program.
-They are also responsible for reporting any incidents that need to be included in the TTU reporting for compliance with the Clery Act (see OP 76.02).
+Faculty are responsible for reconciling their account according to OP 79.07, Travel Advances, and as defined in the Handbook and for meeting with the appropriate international office to evaluate their program.
+They are also responsible for reporting any incidents which need to be included in the TTU reporting regarding the Clery Act.

 b.
-Responsibilities of the OIA are defined in the handbook.
+Responsibilities of TTU Study Abroad and the OIA are defined in the Handbook.

 5. Faculty Accompanied by Spouse/Family

 a.
-Faculty taking programs to the TTU Center Seville are covered by a Spanish insurance policy.
-Faculty in all other faculty-led programs are covered by HTH Worldwide insurance while leading TTU students on a faculty-led program.
-Additionally, faculty at the TTU Center Seville are required to purchase the International Teacher ID Card (ITIC).
+Faculty taking programs to the TTU Center in Sevilla are covered by a Spanish insurance policy.
+Faculty in all other faculty-led programs are covered by a comprehensive group insurance policy while leading TTU students on a faculty-led program.
+See the Handbook for current information regarding these policies.
+Additionally, faculty at the TTU Center in Sevilla are required to purchase the International Teacher ID Card (ITIC).

 In accordance with Texas Tech policy, TTU funds may not be used to purchase alcohol.
 Faculty and students of legal age in the study abroad location may purchase and consume alcohol with their own funds.
 Faculty may not purchase alcohol for students.